 Read More From Reelrundown

 The Flying Dutchman was a cursed ship, much like the Black Pearl was in the last movie.
-The crew were a bunch of invincible sea creature people, that were serving sentences on the ship.
+The crew was a bunch of invincible sea creature people serving sentences on the ship.
 If people were dying and feared death, Davy Jones may give them the opportunity to serve him instead, which would save them from death indefinitely.
 Additionally, if people made deals with Davy Jones—like Jack Sparrow did—and did not deliver their end of the bargain, they would owe Davy Jones a debt, which could be settled through however many years of service Davy Jones decided on.
 This was interesting because, in addition to the crew being powerful and having the monstrous Kraken at their disposal, the different ways one could end up in Davy Jones' crew made it feel like both a blessing and a curse, depending on your perspective.
 To some, it was a way to cheat death, and to others, it was a prison-like eternity of service.
 All of this came together to make Davy Jones and the Flying Dutchmen a great antagonist for this movie, as he was both formidable and compelling.

-Con: Will Turner & Elizabeth Swann (-3pts)
+Con: Will Turner and Elizabeth Swann (-3 pts)

 It did not feel like the filmmakers knew what to do with the romance between these two characters in this movie.
 Although perhaps they just did not want to write for this romance anymore.
 Either way, the filmmakers separated these two pretty quickly.
 They then shifted Will’s focus to trying to save another character, and they shifted Elizabeth’s focus to desiring something other than simply Will.